projectcalico/calico/master/reference/calicoctl/commands/node/checksystem.md

 WARNING: Unable to detect the xt_set module.
 Load with `modprobe xt_set`
 WARNING: Unable to detect the ipip module.
 Load with `modprobe ipip`
 ```

+### See also
+-  [Resources](../../resources/README.md) for details on all valid resources, including file format
+   and schema
+-  [Policy](../../resources/policy.md) for details on the Calico selector-based policy model
+-  [calicoctl configuration](../../setup/config.md) for details on configuring `calicoctl` to access
+   the Calico datastore.